Polight/lego/README.md

 💭 LEGO is inspired from the [native Web Component specs](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Riot](https://riot.js.org/).

 🔧 Customizing and contributing is just **much lighter** with simplicity.
-Source are easy to read, to maintain and to hack.
+Source are easy to read for a regular developer which makes it accessible to maintain, to tweak and to hack in the *loooong* term.

 🎈 You can [read the core code](https://github.com/Polight/lego/blob/master/src/lib/Component.js)!
 That is only 117 <abbr title="Lines Of Code">LOC</abbr> resulting that LEGO is **as light as 2.8KB** for the full bundle!
+No Babel transpiler, no Parcel, no Webpack… It just works out of the box.

 ## Developing and Contributing to LEGO